amitkmaraj/cloud-run-hackathon-2025/README.md

 Welcome to the **Agentic AI App Hackathon with Google Cloud Run GPUs**!
 Join us for a two-day hackathon event to build and deploy your own agentic applications on Google Cloud with Cloud Run, leveraging open models hosted on Cloud Run's serverless NVIDIA L4 GPUs.

+---

+## UPDATE Notice - Jul.
+19 7:30PM

+The agent now supports the connection to the deployed Gemma service, utilizing the python requests library.
+Feel free to take a look at the changes through the most recent 2 commits and integrate within your agentic application.
+Good luck!

+---

 ## 🎯 What You'll Build

 Build and deploy agentic applications on Google Cloud with Cloud Run, leveraging these open models hosted on Cloud Run's serverless NVIDIA L4 GPUs: